Country Spotlight: Côte d’Ivoire

 - Advocate for and support the development of easy-to-use and affordable early infant diagnosis methods appropriate to local settings.

 Project Keneya is a community-based project, the primary goal of which is to strengthen HIV/AIDS prevention and care services.
-It was designed as a response to the needs of orphans and vulnerable children (OVC), families and caretakers of OVC, and people living with HIV in the Vallee de Bandama and Savanes Regions of Côte d’Ivoire.
+It was designed as a response to the needs of orphans and vulnerable children (OVC), families and caretakes of OVC, and people living with HIV in the Vallee de Bandama and Savanes regions of Côte d'Ivoire.
 The project has four key areas:

 - "Abstinence/be faithful" prevention messaging